brianz/blog/content/post/elixir-for-pythonistas-i.md

 different parts of your application together, in spite of your best intentions.
 I would venture to say that most of this comes down to the ORM.
 Want to import some models from a completely different part of your application and start firing off queries?
 No problem.
-Want to write a triple nested loop over a queryset and fire off 1M+ DB statements?
+Want to write a triple nested loop over a queryset and fire off 1M+ DB statements for related records?
 Sure!
-(Note, I _have_ seen this done and spent weeks fixing it).
+(Note, I _have_ seen
+this done and spent weeks fixing it).
 Need some data in your template?
 Just shove an `all()` queryset in your template and iterate to your hearts content.
 This works *great* when you have 10 rows in your table, not so much when you have 1M rows.